 Family gatherings are a meaningful way to celebrate the season but they don’t always go as planned due to different family dynamics.

-Practice gratitude—yes, holiday gatherings can sometimes be stressful, but be thankful for people in your life that want to spend their holiday with you and know it usually only lasts a day or two.
+Yes, holiday gatherings can sometimes be stressful, but be thankful for people in your life that want to spend their holiday with you and know it usually only lasts a day or two.

 If at all possible, try and resolve any outstanding issues from previous years.
 Call, text or write with the intention of smoothing out any misunderstandings ahead of time.

-Gather an interesting mix of people—invite a couple of neighbors and friends without family nearby to the gathering, as they’ll add a different dimension to the party and may have a new perspective on your family.
+Invite a couple of neighbors and friends without family nearby to the gathering, as they’ll add a different dimension to the party and may have a new perspective on your family.

 Who gets along well and who doesn’t?
 Who’s most likely to start a conflict or drink too much?
 This is a cautionary warning to think through the seating arrangement carefully and put those most likely to get on well together.

 There’s a reason people like to hang out in the kitchen during parties, it’s where the action is!
 Get everyone, even the kids, involved in the food prep, serving and clean-up.
 Helping out really does bring people together and keeps them busy.

 Also read: Gift ideas for the older people in your life

-Play board games and group activities—a fun card game or board game involving several people like Pictionary is always a welcome reprieve.
+A fun card game or board game involving several people like Pictionary is always a welcome reprieve.
 Set up an area for the kids to play and include games and toys for them to play with and keep them entertained.

-Play music together—music is a language that bonds and makes people feel happy, so if your family and friends are musically inclined, ask everyone to bring their instruments (guitar, flute, accordion, etc.) and have a fun Christmas sing-a-long.
+Music is a language that bonds and makes people feel happy, so if your family and friends are musically inclined, ask everyone to bring their instruments (guitar, flute, accordion, etc.) and have a fun Christmas sing-a-long.
 An inexpensive karaoke machine is also tons of fun.
 Your guests can let loose and share a great laugh.

-Get some fresh air together—whether you choose a group walk around the neighborhood, a friendly game of touch football or a little Christmas caroling, getting people out of the house and taking in some fresh air always lightens the mood.
+Whether you choose a group walk around the neighborhood, a friendly game of touch football or a little Christmas caroling, getting people out of the house and taking in some fresh air always lightens the mood.

 Some may want to go sale shopping, others might want to catch the holiday football games on TV, while one or two may want to get in a yoga session at the local gym.
 A little time apart from the whole group may ease any building tensions.

 Just kindly ask everyone to please not bring up certain taboo topics at the dinner table such as religion and politics.
 It will help keep them on their best behavior.

-Find humor in everything—keep in mind that everyone has some level of family drama and a few crazy relatives.
+Keep in mind that everyone has some level of family drama and a few crazy relatives.
 Just tell yourself “It is what it is!”

-Take the party out of the house—if your family is really big or you just want a neutral space and plenty of room for your holiday, consider renting a space for your family.
+If your family is really big or you just want a neutral space and plenty of room for your holiday, consider renting a space for your family.